Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution: Introduction

 Consider the classical Hermite polynomials $\{h_n(x)\}$ with the generating function

 and the inner product

 One can directly compute the value of the Hermite product of two copies of the generating function with independent variables in the second argument

-Using the power series expansion of the generating function and linearity of the product one sees that the coefficient of $w^mz^n$ in $\langle \Psi(x,w),\Psi(x,z)\rangle_H$ would be $\langle h_m,h_n\rangle_H$.
-It therefore follows from the fact that the righthand side of \eqref{eqn:wz} depends only on the product $wz$ that the Hermite polynomials that $\langle h_m,h_n\rangle_H=0$ if $m\not=n$.
+Using the power series expansion of the generating function and linearity of the product, one sees that the coefficient of $w^mz^n$ in $\langle \Psi(x,w),\Psi(x,z)\rangle_{\rm H}$ would be $\langle h_m,h_n\rangle_{\rm H}$.
+It therefore follows from the fact that the right-hand side of \eqref{eqn:wz} depends only on the product $wz$ that the Hermite polynomials satisfy $\langle h_m,h_n\rangle_{\rm H}=0$ if $m\not=n$.
 This is one way to determine that the Hermite polynomials are orthogonal with respect to that inner product.
-(Famously, the Hermite polynomials are also eigenfunctions for a second order differential operator and satisfy a certain three-term recurrence relation, but those facts will not play a significant role in the present investigation.)
+(Famously, the Hermite polynomials are also eigenfunctions for a second-order differential operator and satisfy a certain three-term recurrence relation, but those facts will not play a significant role in the present investigation.)

 It is possible to multiply the Hermite generating function by a rational function so that the product still generates orthogonal functions.
-As will be explained in greater detail in Sections~\ref{sec:exceptionals} and \ref{sec:xingrad}, for each partition $\lambda$ there exists function of the form
+As will be explained in greater detail in Sections~\ref{sec:exceptionals} and \ref{sec:xingrad}, for each partition $\lambda$ there exists a~function of the form

-where $p_{\lambda}$ and $\tau_{\lambda}$ are both polynomials in their arguments and the rational functions $\hat h_n(x)$ are also orthogonal with respect to the same inner product, or equivalently so that the polynomials $\tilde h_n(x)=\tau_{\lambda}(x)\hat h_{\lambda}(x)$ are orthogonal with respect to the inner product with the exponential Hermite weight modified by a factor of $\tau_{\lambda}^{-2}(x)$.
-The polynomials $\{\tilde h_n(x)\}$ do not include polynomials of every degree, and yet they have many of the other important properties of the classical Hermite polynomials, including being eigenfunctions for a second order differential operator.
-It was for these reasons that they were named ``exceptional Hermite polynomials'' and have been the subject of much study.
-(See, \cite{XHermite1,XHermite2} and references therein.)
+where $p_{\lambda}$ and $\tau_{\lambda}$ are both polynomials in their arguments and the rational functions $\hat h_n^\lambda(x)$ are also orthogonal with respect to the same inner product, or equivalently, the polynomials~${\tilde h_n^\lambda(x)=\tau_{\lambda}(x)\hat h_n^{\lambda}(x)}$ are orthogonal with respect to the inner product with the exponential Hermite weight modified by a factor of $\tau_{\lambda}^{-2}(x)$.
+The polynomials $\bigl\{\tilde h_n^\lambda(x)\bigr\}$ do not include polynomials of every degree, and yet they have many of the other important properties of the classical Hermite polynomials, including being eigenfunctions for a second-order differential operator.
+It was for these reasons that they were named ``exceptional Hermite polynomials'' and have been the subject of much study (see \cite{2014dry,XHermite1,XHermite2} and references therein).
+Since they are not polynomials but are orthogonal with respect to the Hermite product, we will refer to the quasi-polynomial sequences $\big\{\hat h_n^\lambda(x)\big\}$ simply as ``exceptional Hermites''.